virtualms/whereToGo/scripts/README.md

-# Custom dataset with data augementation
+# Custom dataset with data augmentation
 If you need to create a custom dataset with data augmentation, you can use this guide to do it easliy.
 We created a custom dataset with `door` and `handle` classes but you can use the scripts for all classes you want by modifying a few lines that we will explain later.

 ## 1. Download OIDv6